What is PySpark

 The central component of Amazon EMR is the cluster.
 A cluster is a collection of Amazon Elastic Compute Cloud (Amazon EC2) instances.
 Each instance in the cluster is called a node.
 Each node has a role within the cluster, referred to as the node type.
 Amazon EMR also installs different software components on each node type, giving each node a role in a distributed application like Apache Hadoop.

 Amazon SageMaker provides a fully managed service for data science and machine learning workflows.
 One of the important parts of Amazon SageMaker is the powerful Jupyter notebook interface, which can be used to build models.

 How to Set this up in no time

-Why would use these combo technologies
+Why should I use these combo technologies?

 I recently had a request to crunch through a huge dataset that had some strange requirements (not so strange actually).
 However, this got me smacking my lips to learn about Spark and actually have a project to show for it.
 I decided to use the bleeding edge.